Razzberry Jazzberry Jam

-Razzberry Jazzberry Jam is a Canadian animated and live action preschool television series aired on the Canadian Broadcasting Corporation on December 23, 2008.
+Razzberry Jazzberry Jam is a Canadian animated/live action preschool musical television series aired on the Canadian Broadcasting Corporation on December 23, 2008.
 This series is about music.
-All of the characters are anthropomorphic musical instruments.
-In each episode a special guest arrives at "The House of Jam" and the band learn about that guest (instrument) and a new song that features that instrument.
-Each episode also has two live action components wherein children learn about musical concepts with real musicians and real instruments.
+All the characters are anthropomorphic musical instruments.
+In each episode, a special guest arrives at "The House of Jam" and the band learn about that guest (instrument) and a new song that features that instrument.
+Each episode also has two live action components where children learn about musical concepts with real musicians and real instruments.
 The animation is done with Macromedia Flash 8.